BhavdeepSinghNijhawan/UTKRISHT-3.0-ACM-Internship-Project/README.md

-# UTKRISHT 3.0 ACM INTERNSHIP PROEJCT
+# UTKRISHT 3.0 ACM INTERNSHIP PROJECT

 Under the guidance of Professor P. Parijat Mathur, a report and case study related to air quality index.
 This Arduino Tutorial explain about how to make air quality monitoring and alert system using MQ135 sensor in ppm.